Kiage24/SBCG857/README.md

 ```
 bcftools view -h 1kg.bcf | less
 ```
-What version of the human assembly the coordinates refer to?
+Q.What version of the human assembly the coordinates refer to?

 GRCh37